 Arts & Culture has developed this additional resource list for artists and arts organizations impacted by COVID-19.

 The national coalition Artist Relief has created “an emergency initiative to offer financial and informational resources to artists across the United States.”
 They are distributing $5,000 grants to artists.
 To learn more about this fund, visit: artistrelief.org.
+The deadline to apply is November 18.
 To learn more about eligibility and to apply, visit: artistrelief.submittable.com/submit.

 Pike Place Market busker Jeannie Rak has started this fund to support the street performers of Seattle’s Pike Place Market.
 All of the funds raised will be distributed to Pike Place artists in need.
 To learn more about or to donate to the fund, please visit: freefunder.com/campaign/busker-relief-fund.